-- (i) urge the Federal Ministry of Works and Housing to immediate priorities the reconstruction of Eleme-Onne axis of the East-West Road. - (ii) also urge the Federal Ministry of Works and Housing to ensure the Contractor is mobilizes to site and commences Reconstruction of the Eleme-Onne axis of the East-West Road immediately; - (iii) mandate the Committee on Works (when constituted) to ensure implementation.
+- (i) urge the Federal Ministry of Works and Housing to: - (a) immediately prioritize the reconstruction of Eleme-Onne axis of the East-West road, - (b) ensure the Contractor is mobilize to site and commences reconstruction of the Eleme-Onne axis of the East-West road immediately; - (ii) mandate the Committee on Works (when constituted) to ensure compliance (Hon.
+Felix Uche Nwaeke Eleme/Oyigbo/Tai Federal Constituency).